-Shoe shine stands (“boleadores“) are one of the most traditional forms of street vending furniture that can still be found in some towns and cities across Mexico.
+Shoe shine stands (“boleadores“) are one of the most traditional forms of street vending furniture that can still be found in many towns and cities across Mexico.

 The customers who use this service are most often men, too.
 Mexican women don’t, as a rule, patronize these purveyors of footwear maintenance.
 From time-to-time you might see female foreign tourists using them, usually younger women who also combine the novelty with a ‘selfie’ photo opportunity, swiftly followed by an instant upload to their social media feed.

-Just below the foot-rests, the attendant’s tools and materials box features an assortment of brushes as well as pots and other vessels storing an ample selection of paints, waxes, and the shoe shiner’s detergent of choice—a tub of pumpkin soap, jabón de calabaza.
-Every ritual begins with a shoe wash, which is undertaken using this mild and natural detergent ideal for cleaning footwear.
+Just below the footrests, the attendant’s tools and materials box stores an assortment of brushes as well as pots and other vessels storing an ample selection of paints, waxes, and the shoe shiner’s detergent of choice—a tub of pumpkin soap, jabón de calabaza.
+Every ritual begins with a shoe wash, which is undertaken using this mild and natural detergent ideal for cleaning any type of footwear.

 With the street dust dispatched, the attendant embarks upon a carefully orchestrated sequence of waxing, painting, and polishing routines which conclude with a brisk brush-over and the final touch for shine—a leather chamois drawn tightly and snapped around each shoe.

-The entire ritual takes only a few minutes and the precise fee is discretionary, although twenty-five to thirty pesos is considered reasonable.
+The entire ritual takes only a few minutes and the precise fee is discretionary, although $30-$50 pesos —perhaps depending on how well-heeled you’re feeling— would be considered reasonable.